Growth Is Softening—Is Your Customer Loyalty Strategy Holding the Line?

 It is the right question—but not always the complete one.

-When growth appears to be declining, retention within your rewards program becomes one of the most important performance indicators to evaluate.
-In challenging markets, protecting your share of wallet and stabilizing customer purchasing behavior is often more valuable than chasing unpredictable expansion.
+When growth appears to be declining, retention within your rewards program is a key performance indicator.
+In challenging markets, stabilizing customer purchasing behavior and protecting your share of wallet are often more valuable than unpredictable expansion.

 Declining growth doesn't always mean your program is underperforming